ELIXIR-Belgium/ena-upload-container/README.md

 docker build -t ena-upload -f Dockerfile .
 ```

-### Prerequisites

-#### ENA Webin

-In order to upload to ENA, it is required to have the credentials of an ENA Webin account.
-A Webin can be made [here](https://www.ebi.ac.uk/ena/submit/sra/#home) if you don't have one already.
-The *WEBIN_ID* parameter makes use of the full username looking like: `Webin-XXXXX`.
-Visit [Webin online](https://www.ebi.ac.uk/ena/submit/webin) to check on your submissions or [dev Webin](https://wwwdev.ebi.ac.uk/ena/submit/webin) to check on test submissions.

-#### The .secret file

-To avoid exposing you password through the terminals history, it is recommended to make use of a `.secret` file, containing your password on the first line.
-Make sure the file does not contain any whitespaces or newlines

 ### Running the container

-Run your builded container:
+Run your builded container (optional):

 ```
-docker run -p "8080:80" -v <absolute path>/.secret:/.secret -e WEBIN_ID="Webin-*****" -e WEBIN_SECRET="/.secret" --privileged ena-upload
+docker run -p "8080:80" --privileged ena-upload
 ```

 Or run the container from Quay.io:

 ```
-docker run -p "8080:80" -v <absolute path>/.secret:/.secret -e WEBIN_ID="Webin-*****" -e WEBIN_SECRET="/.secret" --privileged quay.io/galaxy/ena-upload
+docker run -p "8080:80" --privileged quay.io/galaxy/ena-upload
 ```

-On windows make sure that the directory of the .secret file is added as a resource in the data sharing section of the settings of docker.

 **The run command explained**:
 - `-p "8080:80"` will let the container host Galaxy on port 8080
-- `-v <absolute path>/.secret:/.secret` will mount the .secret file in the container.
-Only absolute path need to be changed here.
-- `-e WEBIN_ID="Webin-*****"` will set the env variable WEBIN_ID
-- `-e WEBIN_SECRET="/.secret"` will set the env variable WEBIN_SECRET to the path of the .secret file
 - `--privileged` will allow the container to load a reference genome through CVMFS when needed

-### Using the container
+### Your own galaxy instance is running

-When the container is running, open a webbrowser and go to [http://localhost:8080/](http://localhost:8080/) to open the Galaxy interface.
-The ENA-upload tool van be found in the tool section `Upload to ENA`.
-Login as admin using `admin` as username and `password` as password to to have full access to the instance.
+When the container is running (it can take some minutes to start all services), open a webbrowser and go to [http://localhost:8080/](http://localhost:8080/).
+Normally you should see here the Galaxy interface.
+If this pages is not found, wait a little longer.
+Some general information will be found in the middle panel of the galaxy instance.

+### Setting up the credentials for a brokering account

+1) Login as admin using `admin` as username and `password` as password, this will give you full access to the galaxy instance.
+2) Got to user > preferences in the top navigation
+3) Click on Manage information
+4) Fill in the `ENA Brokering account details`
+5) Click save

+## Tool documentation

+Extensive documentation in how to use the tools inside theGalaxy container can be found [here](https://rdm.elixir-belgium.org/covid-19/sarscov2_submission.html).